AutodeskRoboticsLab/Mimic/README.md

 - Be careful out there!
 Mimic is not a safety certified monitoring tool.
   Users of this software are responsible for safe robot programming and operation.
-  Developers of this software are not responsible for any result of its use.
 - Developed to work with Autodesk Maya 2016, Autodesk Maya 2017, and Autodesk Maya 2018; Mimic may or may not be compatible with other versions.
 - Developed to work with macOS and Windows; Maya is not compatible with other operating systems but *most* of the Mimic backend is.
-- Do not modify names or hierarchies internal to robot assets!
+- Do not modify names or hierarchies within robot rigs!
 - Use Maya's default units: Centimeters, Degrees
 - Use Maya's default coordinate system where the Y-axis points *up*.
-- Note this repository does not include robot rigs; download the latest release to access rigs.
+- Note this repository does not include robot rigs; download the latest release to access the latest rigs.

 #